vaquerizaslab/chess/README.md

   This file must not contain any headers.
 The end coordinates are exclusive.

 * The path to the output file.

+> NOTE: Contact matrices in sparse format need to be accompanied by corresponding region files,
+> set with the `--reference-regions` and/or `--query-regions` flags.
+They should be in
+> BED format, tab-delimited, where each row contains chromosome name, start,  and end coordinates
+> (exclusive) of the region.
+This file must not contain any headers.
+> If a fourth column is present, it is assumed to be a unique identifier (index/name),
+> which is then used to refer to that region in sparse matrix format (see above).

+> NOTE: Using CHESS with large matrices at high resolution can require a lot of memory,
+> especially when using many threads.
+Typically, every thread will load one full
+> chromosome Hi-C map into memory (the number of threads can be controlled with the `-p` flag).

+> NOTE: By default, the input matrices will be converted to observed / expected matrices.
+> In case you already have observed / expected matrices, you can use the `--oe-input`
+> flag to skip the observed / expected conversion.
+You can pre-compute observed/expected
+> matrices with `chess oe`

 The default mode with only the mandatory arguments will compare regions in the reference to the query using the region definitions in the pairs file.
 The output then contains the